divtor/hdl-eval-rs/README.md

 * A finished implementation for the `iCEstick Evaluation Kit` is included and can be used.
 * To include other chips/boards in the provided synthesis, the `pins` module must be implemented for the specific board, and the correct instance of an `Ice40ChipType` struct must be used in the abstracted `synth` methods.

-## rust-hdl prerequisites:
+## rust-hdl prerequisites
 * To enable successful transpilation the open source `icestorm` pipeline, `nextpnr` and `yosys` should be [installed](https://prjicestorm.readthedocs.io/en/latest/overview.html#where-are-the-tools-how-to-install).
 * If any OS besides `ubuntu` is used (e.g. `Windows`), additional steps, such as installing drivers for the `iCEstick Evaluation Kit` (or other boards), might be necessary.

 ## rhdl-eval
-* Includes a (probably) correct implementation of a blinker block
+* Includes a implementation of a blinker block
+* Simulation for `.vcd` file creation works.
-* No official documentation for `rhdl` is currently available (2025-08-19) and this makes simulation and flashing onto physical boards a lot harder than it was with `rust-hdl`
+* No official documentation for `rhdl` is currently available (2025-08-19) and this makes flashing onto physical boards a lot harder than it was with `rust-hdl`
 * Will try to include this in the future!

+### How to run
+* The test simulation can be run via just `cargo run`
+* The `LEDs` test bench can be run via `cargo test test_vcd_trace`
+   * This is very similar to the test simulation though

 ## rhdl-bsp-ice-stick
 * Includes WIP implementation to support synthesis on the `iCEstick Evaluation Kit`